All Episodes

 We wanted energy independence.

-I didn't come from money, I didn't have any money.
+I didn't come from money.

-And so I just want the same ladder of opportunity that I've had and I believe in the agenda of the president.
+And so I just want the same ladder of opportunity that I've had, and I believe in the agenda of the president.

-I also want safety, security and strength in our country.
+I also want safety, security, and strength in our country.

-I want our borders secure, you know, Obamacare repealed, replaced, all the things that we talked about, the the the president and his team now spend almost all of their time fighting back Russia, Russia, Russia, by this corrupt media.
+The president and his team now spend almost all of their time fighting back Russia, Russia, Russia by this corrupt media.

-It's almost all day, every day and as soon as one story dies, they just dump another one.
+And as soon as one story dies, they just dump another one.

-So I I actually think the priority has to be to clean the deep state, those that leak and lie, and get the right people to advance the agenda.
+So I actually think the priority has to be to clean the deep state, those that leak and lie, and get the right people to advance the agenda.

-And now they can add more but they're pretty reluctant as per history to do that.
+And now they can add more, but they're pretty reluctant, as per history, to do that.

-I want I want these things done for the country.
+I want these things done for the country.

 This is an opportunity I don't want to have squandered.

-God bless you Sean.
+God bless you, Sean.

 I really appreciate it.